davewasthere/davewasthere/src/pages/posts/2015-well-that-was-an-interesting-year.md

 <figcaption>Awesome recipe for massive bubbles</figcaption>
 </figure>

 While down in Melbourne visiting a mate, I managed to pick up a sweet set of clubs from the local charity shop.
 Michelle's Dad and I have been heading out for a hit occasionally, and it's nice to have my own clubs while I'm waiting for my UK set of Pings to arrive.
+I'm considering joining one of the local clubs and getting out for a hit regularly... but we'll see.

 <figure class="image">
 <img src="/travel/2015/golf-horsham.jpg" />
 <figcaption>Always lovely getting out for a hit in Horsham</figcaption>
 </figure>

 One of my little side projects I've had in mind, is making some large chess pieces.
-There's a chess board at the botanical gardens, and I've often thought some concrete pieces would be just brilliant.
+There's a chess board at the botanic gardens, and I've often thought some concrete pieces would be just brilliant.

 So I've started sketching up some designs, and will be making some moulds to cast them in concrete.
 I'm thinking of making them about 30cm high, and 15cm wide.
 I'll probably make a couple of sets and just donate one to the garden.